minima-global/minidocs/docs/runanode/get_started_in_3_steps.md

 - [Linux Desktop](/docs/runanode/linux_desktop)<br/>
 - [Linux Server (VPS)](/docs/runanode/linux_vps)<br/>

-3. Connect your node to your Incentive Program account

-**Please make sure you use an email address that you won’t lose access to.**
+3. Connect your node to your Incentive Program account. **Please make sure you use an email address that you won’t lose access to.**

+Once your node is up and running, you can contribute to our Testnet by testing our [MiniDapps](/docs/learn/minidapps/minidappsintro) - decentralized applications on Minima.

+**Head to the [Using MiniDapps](/docs/runanode/usingminidapps) section to start testing!**